andrewcooke/pytyp/pytyp.rst

 tracks classes that are known not to be subclasses).  ``TSMeta`` is a minimal extension of that code, which adds a register for instances, but does not include a corresponding negative cache.
-It is possible that a more careful implementation would be more efficienct.
+It is possible that a more careful implementation would be more efficient.

 Inheritance, Types as Sets
 ..........................